SpannerProtocol/web-docs/docs/dpo_rule.md

 ##### FAILED
 If a DPO does not become ACTIVE before expiry, then it has FAILED.
 All funds in the *Deposit Account* will go to its *Withdraw Account*.
 No other actions are allowed except for withdrawing from this DPO.
 If the member is a DPO, the withdrawn amount will go to their deposit account, which can be used to buy another Target.

+##### COMPLETED
+An ACTIVE DPO becomes COMPLETED upon a successful release of funds from the *Withdraw Account*.
+This can only occur for two cases:
+1. The purchased Target is an incentive package, and it has matured.
+The funds will first be withdrawn from the package to the DPO's *Withdraw Account*.
+Once the funds are released to its members, the DPO becomes COMPLETED.
+2. The purchased Target is a COMPLETED DPO.
+The DPO will also become COMPLETED once funds are released to its members.

 [comment]: <> (| ![DPO States]&#40;/img/DPO_States.svg&#41; |)

 [comment]: <> (|:--:|)